 You may also want to review the Canvas Student Guide to acclimate yourself further, and watch the following video:

-You've now completed this Canvas Overview for Students.
-For additional information on this or any other topic about Canvas, just visit guides.canvaslms.com.
+You've now completed this Canvas Overview Video for Students.
+For additional information on this or any other topic about Canvas, please visit guides.canvaslms.com.
 You can also ask questions and engage with other Canvas users by visiting community.canvaslms.com.

 Supported Browsers and Computer Configuration